 With his locks gone, the Philistines quickly rushed in to seize Samson.
 When he woke, he assumed he could, as he had done so many times in the past, use his power to save himself.
 He did not know, however, "that the Lord had departed from him" (Judges 16:20).
 He was immediately seized, tortured, and made a prisoner (Judges 16:20 - 21).
 The clear scriptural indication is that it was God's presence that gave him his miraculous abilities.

 If we assume the uncut hair of a Nazarite, of itself, provides miraculous physical prowess, we then should expect others under the same criteria to have the same abilities.
 The Bible, however, does not support this assumption.
-Both Samuel the prophet and John the Baptist were Nazarites, from birth, just like Samson (1Samuel 1:11, Luke 1:15).
-There exists no record of either man performing a feat of superhuman strength.
-In fact, Scripture does not record a single miracle of ANY sort (healing the sick, raising the dead, etc.) performed by John the Baptist!
+Both Samuel and John the Baptist were Nazarites, from birth, just like Samson (1Samuel 1:11, Luke 1:15).
+There exists no record of either man, however, performing any feat of superhuman strength.

-Samson's hair begins to grow back after he is taken prisoner by the Philistines (Judges 16:22).
+The hair of Samson begins to grow back after he is taken prisoner by the Philistines (Judges 16:22).
 He also begins to repent of what he had done.
 While resting after being forced to entertain a large group of Philistines celebrating their victory over him, he utters what would become his last words.